ChrisVeigl/BrainBay/README.md

 Version Info
 ------------

-* The current release version is 2.8  (2023-07-14)
+* The current release version is 2.81  (2024-07-25)

 * Recent changes for this release:
+  * support for the new Neurobit Runtime v5.4!

+* Not-so-recent changes in recent releases worth mentioning:
   * support for new Brainflow version, serveral new compatible EEG amplifiers!

-* Not-so-recent changes in recent releases worth mentioning:
   * improved element captions
   * New elements Shadow and Volume allow control of volume and desktop transparency
   * New element OSC-Sender for transfer of live values to other applications via Open Sound Control / UDP